IN PERSON PASSPORT APPLICATIONS BY APPOINTMENT ONLY

 - Passport photo - one 2 inch by 2 inch color photo with a solid white background.
 PHOTO SERVICE NOT CURRENTLY AVAILABLE AT THE GOVERNMENT CENTER

 - Both parents must be present when submitting an application for a minor under the age of 16 and have a valid ID such as a driver's license or passport.
 A minor under the age of 16 that has previously had a US Passport must submit the certified birth certificate and passport when application is made to renew a passport.
 Applicants ages 16 and 17 must have one parent present to sign the application and show a valid ID.

 Important: Hospital birth certificates and baptismal certificates are not acceptable

-Payment 1: The Application Fee, Expedite Fee and Overnight Delivery Fee must be in the form of a check or money order made payable to "U.S. Department of State".
+Payment 1: The Passport Fee must be in the form of a check or money order made payable to "U.S. Department of State".
 A separate check or money order is required for each application.

 Payment 2: The Execution Fee of $35.00 per passport application may be paid with cash, check, money order, debit or credit card* - made payable to "Wright County Auditor-Treasurer".